MathGen/oppgavegenerator/README.md

 # Oppgavegenerator / MathGen

+This branch is for testing calculations in the template editor, and trying to fix dependencies between them.

 This project aims to make an e-learning site for mathematics, where teachers can publish mathematical problem templates with random variables to be generated into solvable mathematical problems.
 Problem templates can be sorted in organized sets with a progression determined by an ELO-like rating system.